 How to use these Skills

 Claude for Financial Services Skills work automatically when relevant to your task.
 You don’t need to explicitly invoke them—Claude determines when each Skill is needed based on your request.
-To guarantee Claude uses the skill, you are also welcome to explicitly instruct Claude to use the skill.

 For example, if you ask Claude to “Create a DCF model for Company XYZ,” Claude will automatically use the DCF modeling Skill.
 Similarly, asking for “comps analysis for ABC Corp” will trigger the comps analysis Skill.